percona/pxb-docs/docs/xtrabackup-option-reference.md

 child process without alteration.
 See **mysql --help** for details.

-### --incremental()
-This option tells *xtrabackup* to create an incremental backup.
-It is passed to the *xtrabackup* child process.
-When this option is specified, either `--incremental-lsn` or `--incremental-basedir` can also be given.
-If neither option is given, option `--incremental-basedir` is passed to **xtrabackup** by default, set to the first timestamped backup directory in the backup base directory.

 ### --incremental-basedir(=DIRECTORY)
 When creating an incremental backup, this is the directory containing the full backup that is the base dataset for the incremental backups.